Military tactics: Concept

 German World War I observation post disguised as a tree.

 Military tactics answer the questions of how best to deploy and employ forces on a small scale.
 Some practices have not changed since the dawn of warfare: assault, ambushes, skirmishing, turning flanks, reconnaissance, creating and using obstacles and defenses, etc. Using ground to best advantage has not changed much either.
 Heights, rivers, swamps, passes, choke points, and natural cover, can all be used in multiple ways.
 Before the nineteenth century, many military tactics were confined to battlefield concerns: how to maneuver units during combat in open terrain.
 Nowadays, specialized tactics exist for many situations, for example for securing a room in a building.

-Technological changes can render existing tactics obsolete, and sociological changes can shift the goals and methods of warfare, requiring new tactics.
 Tactics define how soldiers are armed and trained.
 Thus technology and society influence the development of types of soldiers or warriors through history: Greek hoplite, Roman legionary, medieval knight, Turk-Mongol horse archer, Chinese crossbowman, or an air cavalry trooper.
 Each – constrained by his weaponry, logistics and social conditioning – would use a battlefield differently, but would usually seek the same outcomes from their use of tactics.
 The First World War forced great changes in tactics as advances in technology rendered prior tactics useless.
+Technological changes can render existing tactics obsolete, and sociological changes can shift the goals and methods of warfare, requiring new tactics.
+Military tactics are adapted and innovated to avoid defeat.

 "Gray-zone" tactics are also becoming more widely used.
 These include "everything from strong-arm diplomacy and economic coercion, to media manipulation and cyberattacks, to use of paramilitaries and proxy forces".
 The title "gray-zone" comes from the ambiguity between defense vs. offense, as well as the ambiguity between peace-keeping vs. war effort.